HPC Clusters

 4. Runs the mass fraction analysis.

-All output files will be saved to $SCRATCH/test_sherlock.
-See Configuration for a description of the configuration options and Running Workflow for a details about running a workflow on Sherlock.
+All output files will be saved to a test_sherlock directory in your cloned repository.
+You can modify the workflow output directory by changing the out_dir option under emitter_arg in the config JSON.
+See Configuration for a description of the Sherlock-specific configuration options and Running Workflows for details about running a workflow on Sherlock.

 Note